vitaliyarkhanhelski/interview-tool/README.md

 **3. Start the Interview 🎤**
    - Click "Start Interview"
-   - You'll have 3 questions to answer
+   - You'll have 5 questions to answer
+   - Watch the AI's responses stream in real-time
    - Just type your responses naturally

 **4. Get Your Feedback 📊**